 Fletcher recently penned an article for the New York Times as part of a series of editorials about transgender experiences.
 In the piece, he discusses the moment he decided to come out as transgender to his family.
 “I realized that I shouldn’t pretend to be something I am not.”
 The actor says he’s lucky to have received overwhelming support from family and friends.

 Not long after coming out, Fletcher started testosterone.
-After that, he made the decision to get top surgery to remove excess breast surgery.
+After that, he made the decision to get top surgery to remove excess breast tissue.

 2. Callie and Aaron’s Relationship Is One of the First Trans Romances on a Teen Drama